MJoseph1234/arcana/arcana/docs/Arcana.md

  - [x] favicon
  - [ ] adding cross-links like [[spell: acid splash]] on the magic items page links you to the acid splash spell on the spell page
  - [ ] text preview stuff
+   - I'm not sure what I meant when I wrote this
  - [x] robots .txt noindex
  - [x] index/home page
  - [ ] combine tasha's magic items with standard list